SekaiCTF 2024 Tagless Writeup

 def visit(self, url):

-# Visit the application's landing page
+# Visit the app's landing page

 self.driver.get("http://127.0.0.1:5000/")